asterisk/documentation/docs/Configuration/Dialplan/Switch-Statements.md

 The **switch** statement permits a server to share the dialplan with another server.
 To understand when a switch would be searched for dialplan extensions you should read the [Contexts, Extensions, and Priorities](/Configuration/Dialplan/Contexts-Extensions-and-Priorities) section as it covers Dialplan search order.

-!!! warning
+/// warning
-    Use with care: Reciprocal switch statements are not allowed (e.g. both A -> B and B -> A), and the switched server need to be on-line or else dialing can be severely delayed.
+Use with care: Reciprocal switch statements are not allowed (e.g. both `A → B` and `B → A`), and the switched server needs to be online or else dialing can be delayed.

-[//]: # (end-warning)
+///

 Basic switch statement
 ----------------------